softcite/software-mentions/README.md

 > docker build -t grobid/software-mentions:0.7.1 --build-arg GROBID_VERSION=0.7.1 --file Dockerfile.software .
 ```

-The Docker image build take several minutes, installing GROBID, software-mentions, a complete Python Deep Learning environment based on DeLFT and deep learning models downloaded from the internet (one fine-tuned base BERT model has a size of ~1.3GB).
-The resulting image is thus very large, around 8GB, due to the deep learning resources and model.
+The Docker image build take several minutes, installing GROBID, software-mentions, a complete Python Deep Learning environment based on [DeLFT](https://github.com/kermitt2/delft) and deep learning models downloaded from the internet (one fine-tuned model with a BERT layer has a size of around 400 MB).
+The resulting image is thus very large, around 8GB, due to the deep learning resources and models.

 ### Console web app